 The Garos lead simple and quiet lives, working the land and living off its surrounding forests.
 Notably, the tribe adheres to a matrilineal society, where women play an important role in the tribe’s social and economic traditions.
 Women pass on their clan name to their children, inherit family property and are active participants in the day-to-day functioning of the community.
 As one travels along the winding pathways of the rural Garo Hills, the contribution of Garo women, from their homes to agricultural fields and market places, is unmistakable.

 To read and subscribe to our magazine, head to our web forum here or our new National Geographic Traveller India app here.

-Along Sangma is an educator based in Cambodia.
+is from Shillong, Meghalaya.
 He enjoys photographing people, going on treks and travelling to quaint little towns and rural places.
 Other days, he's at home talking to his dogs.